trstlabs/intento/docs/docs/background/differentiation.md

 ## Privileged smart contracts

 In CosmWasm implementations it is possible for privileged smart contacts to call functions on a block basis based on the BeginBlocker or EndBlocker function.
 Production blockchains where this is integrated  are Injective and Tgrade.
 On Injective, CosmWasm contracts can interact with the on-chain orderbook, which uses block-based execution for trades.
 In addition, privileged smart contacts, granted by the team or chain governance can use the chain’s BeginBlocker or EndBlocker hooks.
 These are blockchain functions that run in the beginning and ending of the block, respectively, and allow the chain/contract to call the contract.
 On a high level, this approach is highly similar to our Trustless Contracts solution, as these also depend on the BeginBlocker or EndBlocker functions.
 Next to our solution being permissionless, execution parameters can be set easily at contract instantiation.
-In theory, a similar on-chain solution to Trustless Triggers may be built into a privileged smart contract.
+In theory, a similar on-chain solution to Intento's Intents may be built into a privileged smart contract.
 However, this poses several challenges and risks, to the underlying smart contract blockchain and their users in the long term.

 Blockchains and their communities indirectly make a trade-off between blockspace availability for time-based calls and general purpose transactions.
 To combat unnecessary network congestion and spam, some measures would have to be taken at the smart contract and/or chain level.
 One of these measures is allowing only privileged smart contracts to execute.
 Other measures include a transaction limit or a fee mechanism.
 These mechanisms should be actively governed based on network conditions.
 Inadequate regulation endangers both protocol managers and end users in performing general purpose transactions.
 Excessive regulation may reduce decentralization and adoption.
 By granting only selected decentralized applications privileges, centralization may occur.
-As more privileged decentralized applications are built, approving privileges to new decentralized applications with minor enhancements may become harder to justify over time.
+As more privileged decentralized applications are built, approving privileges to new decentralized applications with minor enhancements becomes harder to justify.
 Furthermore, having to request permission makes the network less attractive for new projects to choose the network as their preferred platform.

 Intento provides a neutral and permissionless platform for developing time-based automation applications and has these mechanisms built right into the chain’s governance.
 Governance of trigger parameters fits into Cosmos’s App-Chain thesis as time-based programmability is the primary application of the chain.
 In practice, this means that sophisticated trade-offs can be made where the interest of to-be scheduled automations is safeguarded, and where developers and users do not experience excessive fees or restrictions.